Yan-Oliveira/doc-fao/content/system-configuration-history.rst

 System configuration import and export are fully possible in the standard version of **OTRS**.
 An export always represents your complete configuration.

-With the System Configuration History feature, previous revisions can now be viewed and restored individually.
+With this feature add-on, previous revisions can now be viewed and restored individually.
 This makes it easy to reset a setting, reducing errors and downtime.
 In addition, changes are auditable and revision-proof – the system registers which changes have been made by whom.

 Benefits
    - Error reduction by restoring configurations.